LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Correlate cutting-edge lung physiology devices, such as oscillometry, with different imaging modalities
       - Develop Python and MATLAB code for the lab to advance various research projects
+      - Analyzed radiomic derived from community healthcare CT scans to study their correlation with respiratory conditions.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`